 While I respect men who can run long distances or who enjoy HIIT sessions, they’re like aliens from another planet to me.
 I just don’t understand the sadistic pleasure they take in cardio — “runner’s high” be damned.

-Despite my aversion to cardio, I still did it because I knew it was good for me.
+Despite my aversion to cardio, I still made it a part of my workout routine because I knew it was good for me.
 But I usually bellyached about it.
 That is until I discovered a type of cardio work that I don’t despise and actually enjoy and look forward to doing.
-A type of cardio that has a bunch of other benefits besides heart health to boot.
+A type of cardio that has a bunch of other benefits besides heart health, to boot.

 What is this wonder exercise?

 Never heard of it or considered doing it?
 Take a seat, my brother in the hatred-of-running lodge.
 You’ll want to read this.

 What Is Rucking?